AN14G: AIX Jumpstart for UNIX Professionals

 • Welcome

-• Unit 1: Introduction to AIX and IBM Power systems
+• Unit 1: Introduction to AIX and IBM Power

-• Exercise 1: Introduction to AIX and IBM Power systems
+• Exercise 1: Introduction to AIX and IBM Power

 • Unit 2: AIX system management tools